Hackathons-Projects/Do-Re-Mi/README.md

 $ node index.js
 ```
 6. Move to `client` directory.
-7. Run this in client directory to install all packages.
+7. Run this command to install all packages.
 ```
 $ npm install i
 ```